skank01/Home-Assistant/Readme.md

 # Welcome to my home assistant configuration #

-My configuration still is a under construction, so is this readme page.
+My configuration still is under construction, so is this readme page.

 ## Devices ##